arifpras/arifpras/README.md

 - :sailboat: A civil servant • <a href="https://www.kemenkeu.go.id/">Ministry of Finance, Republic of Indonesia</a>
 - :rocket: A scholarship awardee • <a href="https://www.lpdp.kemenkeu.go.id/in/home">Indonesia Endowment Fund for Education ("Lembaga Pengelola Dana Pendidikan")</a>
-- :mountain_cableway: A PhD student • <a href="https://www.nottingham.ac.uk/economics/people/arif.sulistiono">School of Economics, University of Nottingham</a>
+- :mountain_cableway: A PhD graduate • <a href="https://www.nottingham.ac.uk/economics/people/arif.sulistiono">School of Economics, University of Nottingham</a>
   + ...with research interests in Indonesia's government bonds market and their bondholders' behaviour.

 <h4 align="left">Among others, also passionate in:</h4>